 “I cannot recommend Dr Chandler enough!
 I do not do well around doctors and surgery, and Dr Chandler and his staff were very patient and caring with me and they worked with me to have a successful procedure.
 You can’t tell I had anything done – and isn’t that the mark of a great plastic surgeon?
 My only regret is that I didn’t get this done sooner!”

 Botox is effective on dynamic wrinkles that are the result of frequent muscle contractions.
 These form on the upper third of the face, as this is the area of the face where we make expressions.
 If you frown, for instance, you can feel the muscles engage around your eyes, on your brows, and on your forehead.
 Botox reduces these muscle contractions, so the wrinkles they create on the surface skin do not form.
-Botox works on crow’s feet on the outside of the eyes, the 11s between the eyebrows, and on forehead lines.
+Botox works on crow’s feet near the eyes, the 11s between the eyebrows, and on forehead lines.

 Botox actively diminishes wrinkles for three to four months in most people.
 This can vary somewhat based on the person’s metabolism, but this is the general duration.
 At some point, your body will absorb the now-inert Botox, the muscles will begin to contract again, and the wrinkles will return.
-Another Botox session with Dr. Chandler will maintain your results.
+Another Botox session with Dr. Chandler will maintain your wonderful anti-aging results.